 PM asks CAG to develop innovative methods to check frauds in govt departments

-Prime Minister Narendra Modi on Thursday asked auditor CAG to develop technical tools to check fraud in government departments and play a role in making India a 5 trillion economy.
-He was addressing a conclave of the Comptroller of Auditor General on transforming audit and assurance in a digital world.
+Prime Minister Narendra Modi on Thursday asked auditor CAG to develop technical tools to check frauds in government departments and play a role in making India a USD 5 trillion economy.
+He was addressing a conclave of the Comptroller of Auditor General (CAG) on transforming audit and assurance in a digital world.

-"CAG should look for innovative methods to deal with occupational fraud," he said, adding that the auditor can paly a role in improving governance and efficiency.
+"CAG should look for innovative methods to deal with occupational fraud," he said adding that the auditor can play a role in improving governance and efficiency.
 Modi said the government wants to move to evidence-backed policy-making by 2022 and the CAG can play a role by becoming a think tank and focusing on big data analysis.

-"Our target is to make evidence-based policymaking a part of governance by 2022," he said while stressing that India ia gearing to become a 5 trillion economy.
+"Our target is to make evidence-based policymaking a part of governance by 2022," he said while stressing that India is gearing up to become a USD 5 trillion economy.
 He asked the CAG to develop technical tools to root out frauds in departments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)